 1) Lower Impulsivity (Less of a tendency to act on urges)

 3) Higher Activity (Faster pace of living)

 4) Higher Dutifulness (Stronger emphasis on fulfilling moral obligations)

 Given the central role of a CEO in an organization, being less susceptible to stress and being able to operate at a fast pace may likely come in handy.
 Given the power that CEOs have, ensuring that they are not impulsive and have a strong moral compass likely helps the sustainability of the organization.

 DIFFERENCES IN CAREER PATHS

-On average, CEOs and senior managers in the research study held the same number of previous jobs (between 7 and 8).
+On average, CEOs and senior managers in the research study held the same number of previous jobs (between seven and eight).
 A big difference, however, is that 65% of CEOs in the study had worked abroad, compared to only 28% of senior managers.
 Having international experience may reflect a more diverse employment background that CEOs have compared to other senior managers.

 This research is important because it shows similarities between CEOs and senior managers.
 While there are differences between CEOs and senior managers, it suggests there is no unique profile of a CEO.
-Thus, hiring committees should consider a wide range of applicants who may be able to fill the role.
+Thus, hiring committees should consider a wide range of applicants when fill this role.

-As an employee or manager looking to one day become a CEO, what does this research mean to you?
+If you are an employee or manager looking to one day become a CEO, what should this research mean to you?
 First, it suggests spending some time working abroad may not be a bad idea.
 Second, being able to operate at a fast pace and manage stress may also be key to success as a CEO.
 Although being a CEO is not for everyone, it appears as though there is more than one type of person who can make the role their own.